ianmcburnie/a11y-first-workshop/README.md

 ### Submit Terms

-todo
+todo - talk about how checkbox or confirm pattern can be used for legal conditions for form

-## Part 4: Introduces Form Validation and Live Regions
+## Chapter 4: Introduces Form Validation

-In part 4 we continue with our sign and registration pages introducing server-side and client-side validation.
+In Chapter 4 we continue with our sign and registration pages introducing server-side and client-side validation.

 ### CHECKPOINT: Registration Error Page

-Duplicate your current `signin.html` and name it `form-validation.html`.
+Duplicate your current `signin.html` and name it `page-error.html`.

 ### Page Error

-At the start of the form, add the following notice:
+At the start of the form, add the following error region:

 ```html
 <section aria-labelledby="error-status" class="page-notice page-notice--priority" role="region">